simon-hng/bachelor_kolloqium/slides.md

 </div>

 <!--
+- Bachelor's Thesis Intermediate Presentation
+- Learning Analytics of Grading Programming Exercises
-- Extended Artemis's capabilities and implementations of the concepts of learning analytics -->
+- Extended Artemis's capabilities and current implementations of the concepts of learning analytics with focus on programming exercises
+-->

 ---